skypilot-sds/airflow-provider-skypilot/README.md

     dag=dag
 )
 ```
-If `auto_down=False`, the other operators can be connected to use the created Sky cluster.
+If `auto_down=False`, the other operators can be connected for further use of the created Sky cluster.
 Please refer to [example dag](https://github.com/skypilot-sds/airflow-provider-skypilot/blob/master/skypilot_provider/example_dags/sky_airflow_example.py) for consecutive Sky tasks.